Skip to content

 Package-Based Architecture

-Substation follows a modular package design with clear separation of concerns across four main packages:
+Substation follows a modular package design with clear separation of concerns across five main packages:

 graph TB